nyu-oop-sp18/class05/README.md

-Note that since we hid the internal representation of the queue from its clients, the modifications we did to achieve the more efficient implementation are transparent to the clients.
-Clients can still use the queue data structure as before:
+Note that since we hid the internal representation of the queue from its clients, the modifications we did to achieve the more efficient implementation are transparent to the clients of the original implementation.
+That is the client code for the old implementation still works as before:

 ```scala
 scala> val q = Queue(1, 2, 3, 4)